Other Criminal Areas

 In Texas, offenders who are aged 10-17 are not tried in the same court system as adults.
 Instead, their cases are heard in juvenile court.
 The goal of the juvenile justice system is to rehabilitate young offenders and prevent them from re-offending in the future.

-At Azad & Barlow, PLLC, we have experience handling a variety of juvenile offenses, including theft, assault, and drug crimes.
+At DFW Legal, PLLC, we have experience handling a variety of juvenile offenses, including theft, assault, and drug crimes.
 We understand the juvenile justice system and we know how to help your child through this difficult time.
 You can trust us to fight tirelessly for the best possible outcome in your child’s case.

 Probation Violations